apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 in that bucket.

 The buckets are defined as per the Spectator [PercentileBuckets](https://github.com/Netflix/spectator/blob/main/spectator-api/src/main/java/com/netflix/spectator/api/histogram/PercentileBuckets.java) specification.
-See [Appendix](#histogram-bucket-boundaries) for the full list of bucket boundaries.
+See [Histogram bucket boundaries](#histogram-bucket-boundaries) for the full list of bucket boundaries.
 ```js
   // The set of buckets is generated by using powers of 4 and incrementing by one-third of the
   // previous power of 4 in between as long as the value is less than the next power of 4 minus